Ella-Hoeppner/Pidgin/README.md

   * not sure exactly how to do this...
 * implement `Apply<X>AndReturn` instructions
   * implement tests for these based on equality checking between programs
-* think about how to support multi-arity composite functions
+* support multi-arity composite functions
   * probably have a new `MultiArityCompositeFunction` type, rename the current `CompositeFunction` type to `SingleArityCompositeFunction`
 * figure out what to do about laziness...
   * unsure of how to represent this.